 Reflections and Further Study

 The domestic use of the Anglican liturgy, especially The Book of Common Prayer, continues to be of interest to me.
-Certainly there are other liturgies, other devotionals, other helps and aids to prayer, but for me the fact that the same book used in the parish church for Sunday communion, and for Evensong that night in the local cathedral, also has a long history of being used under far more humble roofs, remains a compelling reality.
-It makes the prayerbook tradition exactly what it set out to be, it raises the common Christian layman to the level of “monk” in his own right, it provides a method for prayer that touches every aspect of life.
+Certainly, there are other liturgies, other devotionals, and other helps and aids to prayer.
+Still, the fact that the same book used in the parish church for Sunday communion, and for Evensong that night in the local cathedral, also has a long history of being used under far more humble roofs, remains a compelling reality.
+It shows the prayerbook tradition exactly what it set out to be, it raises the common Christian layman to the level of “monk” in his own right, and it provides a method for prayer that touches every aspect of life.
 There’s nothing else like it in all of Christendom, and I think this makes the prayerbook an invaluable tool for the whole Church in our rootless, secular age.

-Placing George Wheler’s book in the context of Laudian religious reforms, and their possible relation to the continuation of the traditional culture of “Olde England” certainly paints a compelling picture as well.
+Placing George Wheler’s book in the context of Laudian religious reforms, and their relation to the continuation of the traditional culture of “Olde England,” certainly paints a compelling picture of the spirit in which it was written and received.
 There is more research that could be done on this thesis of continuation, and I would be specifically interested in the diaries and other written records of persons belonging to the established Church.
-Those who also participated in domestic prayer like that recommended by Wheler, or other traditional practices and observances like the ones that come to us, albeit in a highly romanticized form, in the Christmas stories of Washington Irving.
+For now, I invite our readers to join me in taking up the challenge of Common Prayer in our own lives, and if it helps, to imagine our homes as “protestant monasteries” as Wheler did.

 (I’m including a link to the opening epistle of Wheler’s book for your examination.
 I hope that it will give you a feel for the writer’s style and voice.)